andersonaraujo/dataAnalysis/README.md

 Flat files reader built in Java.

-## Quick Start
+## 1. Quick Start

-1 - Create a new MySQL database called etracker and run the scripts located at: etracker-server/scripts/database
+1 - Sets an enviroment variable name 'OMEPATH'.
+    It will be used to read/write files.

-2 - Build the Etracker backend server: mvn clean install
+2 - Build the Data Analysis application using Maven,
+    from the root dataAnalysis directory:

+    mvn clean install

-3 - Start the backend server: java -jar etracker-server/target/etracker-server-1.0.jar
+3 - Start the application running the jar file:

-    The backend server will run in the port 8090
-    To perform calls to the REST API, use these client credentials:
-    User: etracker-client
-    Password: oRUYY81378
-    Grant type: password
+    java -jar target/dataAnalysis-1.0.jar

+#### Note

+The application will start to process new files saved to the directory
+%HOMEPATH%/data/in after the application started.
+Any previous existing files in that directory won't be processed.

-## Requirements
+## 2. Requirements

 The system must be able to import lots of flat files, read and analyse the data, and output a report.

-### Flat file layout (INPUT)
+### 2.1 Flat file layout (INPUT)

 There are 3 kinds of data inside those files .For each kind of data there is a different layout.